Wamphyre/Wampytube/README.md

 The script will:
 - Check all dependencies
-- Create a native C launcher (no Python in menu!)
+- Create a native launcher
 - Generate a proper macOS app bundle
 - Optionally create a DMG for distribution